robamu/nvim-cfg/README.md

 git clone git@github.com:robamu/nvim-cfg.git nvim
 ```

-You might need to run `:MasonUpdate` and `:PackerInstall` again, even
+You might need to run `:MasonUpdate` and you might have to re-start `neovim` multiple times
 though this should be a fully self-installing setup in theory.

 Right now, this configuration has been used for work in: